Mammogram breast cancer screening

 - Supplemental Screening: Women with dense breasts may benefit from additional imaging, such as ultrasound or MRI, to improve the chances of detecting cancer.

-The ability of the mammogram to correctly identify cancer depends on several factors, including the patient’s age, breast density, and overall risk factors.
+- Sensitivity: The ability of the mammogram to correctly identify cancer depends on several factors, including the patient’s age, breast density, and overall risk factors.

 - Higher sensitivity: Mammograms tend to be more accurate for older women, particularly those over 50, as their breasts tend to be less dense.